dafny-lang/blog/_posts/2023-07-14-types-and-programming-languages.markdown

   * For example, when encountering the case `IsZero(e)`, if `e` is a final value, it must be either `Pred` or `Succ`.
 It cannot be `True` or `False` as it's well-typed and the previous pattern precludes `Zero`.
   * Similarly, if the condition of an if term is a final value, because it's well-typed, Dafny knows it's either `True` or `False`.

-That concludes the _progress_ part of soundness checking: Whenever a term type-checks, there is always an applicable small step evaluation rule unless it's a final value.
+That concludes the _progress_ part of soundness checking: whenever a term type-checks, there is always an applicable small step evaluation rule unless it's a final value.

 #### The preservation check